GabrieleRisso/aiyu/wiki.md

 WIP

+### t2a: text to audio

-### Text to audio: asks gpt3.5turbo and produce an audio response.
+asks gpt3.5turbo and produce an audio response.

 4 ways of using it: